AdaRoseCannon/pwa-talks/hack.md

 * If indexeddb is supported I store their preferences (93.8% of users)
 * If service workers are supported they can go offline (58.1% of users)
+## Progressive Enhancement

+Not all app-like features are supported by all browsers it is up to you to decide what is important and what is not.

+* Work out minimum functionality and 'must have' features
+* Decide how to support them, provide a polyfill, a fallback, no feature or deny that user any content.
+* Long tail of the web so more work less gain

+E.g. For Podle the base functionality is searching for and playing podcasts.
+This can be accomplished with just HTML forms and links.
+So that is my base functionality.

+I provide some progressive enhancements (stats for the UK from caniuse)

+* If indexeddb is supported I store their preferences (93.8% of users)
+* If service workers are supported they can go offline (58.1% of users)
+* If push notifications are supported they can recieve push notifications when their podcasts update (52.59% of users)
+* If the audio element is supported they can play inline (96.85% of users)
+* If they have flexbox support they get a nicer layout (93.21% of users)

+None of these experiences are essential to the podcast experience but are enhancements.

 * If push notifications are supported they can recieve push notifications when their podcasts update (52.59% of users)
 * If the audio element is supported they can play inline (96.85% of users)
 * If they have flexbox support they get a nicer layout (93.21% of users)